Project brings more than 70 condos to foot of Saanich's Christmas Hill - BC Local News

 “What really separates this project is the natural setting,” Cronquist said in an earlier interview.
 “For a multi-family project within a mature oak forest, it’s unique.
 The outdoor living space is significant, with large balconies in a mature oak forest, access to Vic Derman Park, Christmas Hill and the Swan Lake Nature Sanctuary.”

-These natural elements are among the selling points to younger buyers, who are looking for that environmental element, said Cronquist.
-For older buyers, the attraction lies in its geographic proximity to pretty much everything: shops, stores, and various features around the region.
-It lies 20 minutes from the Legislative Assembly, and 26 minutes from Swartz Bay’s ferry terminal.
+These natural elements are among the selling points for younger buyers, who are looking for that environmental element, said Cronquist.
+For older buyers, the attraction lies in its geographic proximity to pretty much everything: shops, stores and various features around the region.
+It’s located 20 minutes from the Legislative Assembly, and 26 minutes from Swartz Bay’s ferry terminal.

-Lyra Residences actually consist out of two phases, both eight storeys tall.
-Saanich council first approved the project in 2009 and the first phase of 39 units will be ready by September, with 32 units sold.
-The second phase with 38 units under construction now has a completion date for June 2019.
+Lyra Residences actually consists of two phases, both eight storeys tall.
+Saanich council first approved the project in 2009 and the first phase of 39 units will be ready by September, with 32 units already sold.
+The second phase with 38 units under construction now has a completion date of June 2019.
 As of this writing, 19 units have sold.

 Saanich had initially approved Lyra’s two mid-rise buildings as the third phase of a project by Aplomado Developments, which constructed 12 single family custom homes followed by 27 hillside townhouses.